opengauss-mirror/docs/content/en/docs/DatabaseAdministrationGuide/synchronous-redo-logging.md

 The  **Synchronous Redo Logging**  option is the simplest and most strict redo logger.
 When a transaction is committed by a client application, the transaction redo entries are recorded in the WAL \(Redo Log\), as follows –

-1. While a transaction is in progress, it is stored in the MOT’s memory.
+1. While a transaction is in progress, it is stored in the MOT's memory.
 2. After a transaction finishes and the client application sends a **Commit** command, the transaction is locked and then written to the WAL Redo Log on the disk.
 This means that while the transaction log entries are being written to the log, the client application is still waiting for a response.
 3. As soon as the transaction's entire buffer is written to the log, the changes to the data in memory take place and then the transaction is committed.
 After the transaction has been committed, the client application is notified that the transaction is complete.